6 Potential Health Benefits Of Hemp Milk, Nutrition, & Risks

 Is hemp milk better than soy milk?

 Hemp milk is almost similar to soy milk in terms of its calorie and protein content.
-However, hemp milk also has omega-3 and omega-6 fatty acids that further benefit health.
+However, soy milk benefits include being a great source of protein, essential amino acids, and vitamins like B12, while hemp milk contains omega-3 and omega-6 fatty acids that further benefit health, giving it an edge for those looking for added nutritional value.
+Both options are nutritious, but your choice depends on which specific nutrients you’re seeking.

 Is hemp milk healthier than oat milk?